ZachHandley/vue-zscroller/packages/vue-virtual-scroller/README.md

 ## Modern Vue 3 Features

-This version of `zvue-virtual-scroller` has been enhanced with modern Vue 3 features and optimizations:
+This version of `zvue-virtual-scroller` has been completely rewritten with modern Vue 3 features and optimizations:

 ### Key Improvements

-- **Modern Vue 3 Composition API**: All components now use `<script setup lang="ts">` with full TypeScript support
+- **Modern Vue 3 Composition API**: All components use `<script setup lang="ts">` with full TypeScript support
 - **@vueuse/core Integration**: Leverages battle-tested utilities for better performance and reliability
 - **useTemplateRef**: Enhanced type safety for template references
 - **Advanced Slot Ref Management**: Automatic memory cleanup with WeakMap support